helena-intel/openvino/docs/IE_DG/supported_plugins/AUTO.md

 | dGPU     | FP32 BIN BATCHED_BLOB FP16 INT8 |
 | iGPU     | FP32 BIN BATCHED_BLOB FP16 INT8 |

-When application use Auto-device to run FP16 IR on system with CPU, dGPU and iGPU, Auto-device will offload this workload to dGPU.
+When an application uses Auto-device to run FP16 IR on system with CPU, dGPU and iGPU, the plugin will offload this workload to dGPU.

-When application use Auto-device to run FP16 IR on system with CPU and iGPU, Auto-device will offload this workload to iGPU.
+When an application uses Auto-device to run FP16 IR on system with CPU and iGPU, the plugin will offload this workload to iGPU.

-When application use Auto-device to run WINOGRAD-enabled IR on system with CPU, dGPU and iGPU, Auto-device will offload this workload to CPU.
+When an application uses Auto-device to run WINOGRAD-enabled IR on system with CPU, dGPU and iGPU, the plugin will offload this workload to CPU.

-In any case, when loading the network to dGPU or iGPU fails, the networks falls back to CPU as the last choice.
+Whenever loading a network to dGPU or iGPU fails, the plugin falls back to CPU as the last choice.

 ### Limit Auto Target Devices Logic

-According to the Auto-device selection logic from the previous section, the most suitable device from available devices to load mode as follows:
+According to the Auto-device selection logic from the previous section, tell the Inference Engine to use the most suitable device from available devices as follows:

 @snippet snippets/AUTO2.cpp part2

-Another way to load mode to device from limited choice of devices is with Auto-device:
+You can also use the Auto-device plugin to choose a device from a limited choice of devices, in this example CPU and GPU:

 @snippet snippets/AUTO3.cpp part3